mitsuba-renderer/mitsuba3/docs/src/python_interface/bsdf_eval.rst

     # Create a (dummy) surface interaction to use for the evaluation
     si = SurfaceInteraction3f()

-    # Specify incident direction with 45 degrees elevation
+    # Specify an incident direction with 45 degrees elevation
-    si.wi = sph_dir(ek.pi*45.0/180.0, 0.0)
+    si.wi = sph_dir(ek.pi * 45 / 180, 0.0)

-    # Create a record that can carry additional information about the BSDF query
-    ctx = BSDFContext()

-    # Create large packet of outgoing directions from a grid in spherical coordinates
+    # Create grid in spherical coordinates and map it onto the sphere
     res = 300
-    theta_os = ek.linspace(ek.dynamic.Float32, 0, ek.pi, res)
-    phi_os   = ek.linspace(ek.dynamic.Float32, 0, 2*ek.pi, 2*res)
-    theta_o, phi_o = ek.meshgrid(theta_os, phi_os)
+    theta_o, phi_o = ek.meshgrid(
+        ek.linspace(Float, 0,     ek.pi,     res),
+        ek.linspace(Float, 0, 2 * ek.pi, 2 * res)
+    )
     wo = sph_dir(theta_o, phi_o)

-    # Evaluate the whole packet (18000 directions) at once
+    # Evaluate the whole array (18000 directions) at once
-    values = bsdf.eval(ctx, si, wo)
+    values = bsdf.eval(BSDFContext(), si, wo)

-The generated array of values can then be further processed in NumPy or plotted with matplotlib:
+The generated array of values can then be further processed in NumPy or plotted using :monosp:`matplotlib`:

 .. code-block:: python